PierreLeFevre/sodhjalp/README.md

 # sodhjalp

-Execute following code to run the "server":
+Execute following code on your favorit terminal to run the "server":

 * cd /path/to/sodhjalp/